Visiting Scotland: Standing stones, neolithic history and whisky

 Odyssey Tours of The Scottish Isles

 Odyssey has a wide range of tour packages available, travelling to Scotland, Britain and Ireland, including a tour dedicated to prehistoric Britain and standing stones!
-The small group tour of prehistoric Britain is a 21 day tour during which you’ll visit the famous stone rings in Okrney, the standing stones in the Outer Hebrides along with exploring excavated villages in Shetland and the Orkney Islands.
+The small group tour of prehistoric Britain is a 21 day tour during which you’ll visit the famous stone rings in Okrney, the standing stones in the Outer Hebrides along with exploring excavated villages in the Shetland and Orkney Islands.
 And of course, you will see the vast circular earthen henges around Avebury and Stonehenge.
 Touring with Odyssey ensures that local guides and experts will be on hand to enlighten you as to the origins and histories of these cultural and historical phenomena.

 And there are many other ways to see Scotland with Odyssey!